-The Least Damaging Hair Extensions for Fine Hair
+The Least Damaging Hair Extensions for Thin Hair

 If you have thin or fine hair, you may have heard about how hard it is to install natural looking extension on your hair.

 You may also have been told that hair extensions will actually damage your hair.

 The thing is, not all of us are blessed with long, thick hair.

 If anything, many women find their hair to be too fine or thin.
 So, does this mean you can’t use extensions for thin hair to switch up your look?
 No!
 All you need to do is identify the extensions that will perfectly blend with your hair, as well as the installation style that will cause the least damage if any.

 Let’s cut the chase: hair extensions are not supposed to damage your hair.